NCC College Policy now states that the immunization requirements be met prior to registration at the college.

 Disenrolled students are not permitted to be physically present in class and will receive "W" grades for all enrolled classes.
 Disenrolled students are also not entitled to any refund of tuition or fees and will not be permitted to register for future semesters until the immunization requirements are met.

-In the event of an outbreak of measles, mumps or rubella, the New York State Department of Health will exercise emergency procedures that require the College to ban the attendance of any student regardless of credit load who has not submitted proof of immunization to the College's Health Office Office.
+In the event of an outbreak of measles, mumps or rubella, the New York State Department of Health will exercise emergency procedures that require the College to ban the attendance of any student regardless of credit load who has not submitted proof of immunization to the College's Student Health Office.
 For this reason, the College encourages all students in attendance born on or after January 1, 1957, to submit proof of immunization.
 In the event of an outbreak, students will not be permitted to use attendance restrictions imposed by the New York State Department of Health as a reason for a refund in excess of normal refund entitlements as outlined in the College's refund policy elsewhere in this publication.
 Submitting documentation of immunization is the responsibility of the student and will ensure uninterrupted attendance.

 Meningitis Fact Sheet